akeyess/Analysis.flipsidecrypto/README.md

 - left join algorand.block table and algorand.account table.
 Join allows you to connect to tables based on columns from each table that are matching. matching the account.created_at column from the from algorand.account account table(which we have named account) to the block.block_id column from the algorand.block block table which we have named block. now we can bring in other columns from the block table, in thise case we want to look at block timestamp
 - where fits certain criteria, and in our case we want to look where block.block_timestamp is CAST(::) to be greater than the date >='2022-01-01' instead of it being a timestamp which includes date and time.

-### We've answered the 1st part of the question, which wallets were created in 2022, now we want to understand what ASAs(Algorand Standard Assets) these wallets hold.
+### Finding what ASAs(Algorand Standard Assets) these wallets hold.

-Now it’s time to build on our first query.
+It is time to build on our first query.
 Now that we have a list of the wallets we have to look at the account_asset table which gives us a near real-time ledger of all the ASAs each wallet is opted in to and a balance if they hold any of that asset.

 ```
 with addresses as(